 Ursuline College expects all members of the College community to cooperate fully in the investigation and disciplinary procedures.
-The College recognizes that an individual may be reluctant to participate in the process; nevertheless, any student or member of the faculty or staff who refuses to cooperate in an investigation may be subject to discipline.
+The College recognizes that an individual may be reluctant to participate in the process; nevertheless, any student or member of the faculty or staff who refuses to cooperate in an investigation may be subject to discipline, depending on the particular circumstances.

 The College also understands that there may be circumstances in which a complainant wishes to limit her/his participation in an investigation.
-The complainant retains this right and will not be subject to discipline for failure to participate.
-However, the College's Civil Rights Investigators may be required to move forward with an investigation, absent the complainant's participation in the process.
+The complainant retains this right and typically will not be subject to discipline for failure to participate.
+However, the designated investigator(s) may be required to move forward with an investigation, absent the complainant's participation in the process.
 In such situations, it may be difficult to ascertain the facts and evidence necessary to reach a just resolution.

 If a respondent chooses not to answer any or all questions in an investigation or refuses to participate for any reason, s/he may choose to do so.
-However, the Civil Rights Investigators will continue with the investigation process, findings will be reached with respect to the alleged conduct, and the College will issue sanctions, if appropriate.
+However, the designated investigator(s) will continue with the investigation process, findings will be reached with respect to the alleged conduct, and the College will issue sanctions, if appropriate.
 The College will not, however, draw any adverse inference from a respondent's silence.